epfl-ada/ada-2022-project-wetried/README.md

 # "Has Covid learned humans a valuable climate lesson?" by team weTried

-In this repository, we present a project proposal for the ADA course.
+In this repository, we present a project for the ADA course.

 ## Data Story